 Cell and gene therapies offer huge potential to treat a wide range of diseases including cancer, neurological, and genetic diseases.
 They have even shown promise to treat the symptoms of Covid-19.

 The amount of academic and early-stage biotech research in this area has skyrocketed over the last few years.
-According to the Alliance for Regenerative Medicine, there are currently 1,220 ongoing clinical trials in this space, 152 of which are at phase III.
+According to data from the Alliance for Regenerative Medicine in January this year, there are currently 1,220 ongoing clinical trials in this space, 152 of which are at phase III.
 Despite the global pandemic, investment in this area is also at a record high around the world, with the equivalent of €15.7B invested in 2020, a figure double that of 2019.

 But research alone cannot get these complex treatments to patients.
-“The sharp discrepancy between the high number of products in early-stage development and the still very small number that have made it onto the market, as well as their cost, speaks to the impact and importance of cost-effective and scalable manufacturing,” Ryan Cawood, CEO of Oxgene (previously Oxford Genetics), told me.
-Oxgene is a UK biotech aiming to improve manufacturing for cell and gene therapies.
+“The sharp discrepancy between the high number of products in early-stage development and the still very small number that have made it onto the market, as well as their cost, speaks to the impact and importance of cost-effective and scalable manufacturing,” said Ryan Cawood, CSO of the UK cell and gene therapy manufacturing firm Oxgene.

 Stuck in the first generation

 Despite the huge increase in development of cell and gene therapies over the past couple of years, manufacturing technology for these therapies is largely still at the first-generation stage.
 This can make scaling up a challenge.